zimski/blog/_posts/2018-04-10-gitlab_rails_ci.md

 ### The Integration tests

-The stage will be responsible for running all integration tests, basicaly this will run `bundle exec rails test`
+The stage will be responsible for running all integration tests, basically this will run `bundle exec rails test`

 ### The system tests

 The most exciting and important thing to have in my CI.
-The system test are very useful to test a complex UI requiring a massive use of Javascript (React of Vue app) and interacting with external services like `Google Map Places`.
+The system tests are very useful to test a complex UI requiring a massive use of Javascript (React of Vue app) and interacting with external services like `Google Map Places`.